Queen Mary Futures

 Opportunities to develop key academic skills that are associated with success at university

-Enhanced careers information, advice and guidance, delivered in partnership with the Queen Mary Careers and Enterprise team
+Enhanced careers information, advice and guidance, including contributions from Queen Mary Alumni

 For your application to be competitive, you should currently be studying subjects and qualifications that would make you eligible for study of your preferred subject at Queen Mary.
 You can check relevant course entry requirements here: bit.ly/qmfutures